 For instance, if Julia threw a fit, Ike took her out into the hall and gave her two options.
 Either let him stay and keep calm or, if he left, lose several of her possessions to a pawn broker or e-bay to pay for his lost time at work.
 Also, Ike stated that he would come back the next day in suspenders and no undershirt.
 Appalled, Julie let her father stay.

-♦ Parenting Skill #3 - Positive Praise and Recognition & Role Playing
+♦ Technique #3 - Positive Praise and Recognition & Role Playing

 In addition to working with the school and the Back to School technique, the third technique is Positive Praise and Recognition.
 Undeniably, adolescents feel singled out for their faults rather than praised for their positive attributes.